Skip to content

 Tools like Semgrep, Bandit (Python), and CodeQL integrate as CLI commands and can run as pre-merge hooks or loop checkpoints.

-The failure mode is a signal mismatch: the agent's feedback loop optimizes for functional correctness while security properties are unmeasured.
+The failure mode is a signal mismatch.
+The agent's feedback loop optimizes for functional correctness while security properties go unmeasured.
 SCAFFOLD-CEGIS frames this as specification drift — when security constraints exist only as soft prompts, the optimization trajectory gradually departs from the security specification (SCAFFOLD-CEGIS, 2025).
 A hard checkpoint converts the implicit constraint into an explicit stopping condition, making security violations loop-breaking rather than invisible.

 • Run security checks on the diff, not the full codebase, to keep loop latency manageable